104620/Urbanek_104620_feippds/README.md

 # Urbanek_104620_feippds assignment 02
 ## Sleeping barber problem implementation

+In this assignment we have implemented the sleeping barber problem in python.
+This implementation helped us learn more about synchronization problem and problem-solving with multiple threads.
+We have learned how to work with mutex, semaphore and we got better understanding on how to work with multiple threads.

+What is sleeping barker problem?

+It is a classic synchronization problem with barber shop.
+This barber shop consists with waiting room of size N and a barber chair.
+When a customer arrives there is control of integrity if room is full and if barber is free.
+If a barber is free(sleeping) customer can wake him and barber can start to cut customer hair.
+This process is looped.

 ```python
 from fei.ppds import Mutex, Thread, Semaphore
 from time import sleep